 As with any journey toward improved health, your path to a peaceful night’s sleep might take some trial and error.
 Be patient with yourself, consult with your physician or therapist, and take each win as a victory.
 OCD can make your nights unbearable, but you can claim your sleep back.
 All it takes is a little practice and finding the right techniques for you.

 If you are suffering from OCD and you think you need help, “I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.”
 ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
-Let NOCD show you how ERP therapy has proven effective in 80% of patients.
+Let NOCD show you how ERP therapy has proven effective in around two thirds of people with OCD.